pgibler/cmdh/README.md

 # cmdh - Create Linux commands from natural language

-cmdh (short for Command Helper) is a tool I made to help myself learn Linux commands.
-It uses LLM models provided by ollama or ChatGPT to convert the command query into a desired command.
+cmdh (short for Command Helper) is a tool the invokes LLM models provided by ollama or ChatGPT to convert a command query into a desired command.

 It can work on commands ranging from simple ones where you may not know the command, all the way up to complex commands with chaining.

-Roadmap: The issues tracker contains possible improvements to the tool.
-There are some cool ideas that could be added to this to make it way more functional too.
-I will add them to the tracker as I think of them.
-I'm open to PRs with good ideas in them as well.

 Now with [ollama](https://ollama.ai/) support!